St Peter's College: Strategies for improvement in years 7–13

 However, the students have selected wisely.
 The teachers found 50% chose the medium challenge category and 25% chose each of the other categories.

 Projects are divided into stages.
-The stages are recorded on the board, and students note their name under the stage they are at, changing it as they progress to the next.
-Teachers are able to see at a glance where all of the students are and that the class is progressing.
+The stages are recorded on the board.
+The students note their name under the stage they are at, changing it as they progress to the next.
+Teachers are able to see at a glance where all of the students are and how the class is progressing.
 This helps students to monitor their own progress more too.

 Growing resilience and celebrating success